Aiden-Peace300/c0723-code-solutions/dom-events/dom-events-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- Why do we log things to the console? making it accessable for programmer to debug a JS file/
+- Why do we log things to the console? making it accessable for programmer to debug a JS file

 ---